edgedb/rfcs/text/1000-migrations.rst

         for which the user prompt is given.
       <statement prompt>:
         The text of a user prompt for an interpolation variable.
-      <variant prompt>:
+      <operation prompt>:
-        Prompt for the proposed migration step variant.
+        Prompt for the proposed migration step.
+      <prompt id>:
+        An opaque string identifier for a particular operation prompt.
+        The client should not repeat prompts with the same prompt id.

 Example::